AMReX-Codes/amrex-tutorials/Docs/source/SUNDIALS_Tutorial.rst

 SUNDIALS and Time Integrators
 =============================

-This example code shows how to use the AMReX TimeIntegrator class with SUNDIALS backend for integration.
-It also include two example of AMReX native integrators, Forward Euler, and Explicit Runge Kutta.
+These example codes demonstrate how to use the AMReX TimeIntegrator class with SUNDIALS backend for integration.
-Each integration type can be chosen by selecting the corresponding inputs file:

-  - ``inputs_forward_euler`` -- Native AMReX Forward Euler integrator

-  - ``inputs_rk3`` -- Native AMReX Explicit Runge Kutta

-  - ``inputs_sundials_erk`` -- SUNDIALS backend
+The first example code at ``amrex-tutorials/ExampleCodes/SUNDIALS/Single-Rate`` solves the heat equation:

+.. math:: \frac{\partial\phi}{\partial t} = \nabla^2\phi.

+The inputs file contains a template for single process time integration strategies.

+The second example code at ``amrex-tutorials/ExampleCodes/SUNDIALS/Reaction-Diffusion`` solves the reaction-diffusion equation, where :math:`R` and :math:`D` are user-supplied reaction and diffusion coefficients:

+.. math:: \frac{\partial\phi}{\partial t} = D \nabla^2\phi - R \phi.

+The inputs file contains a template for MRI approaches, where the diffusion process can be treated as a "fast" partition relative to the reaction process.
-Both Runge Kutta and SUNDIALS have additional options which can be set by modifying the inputs file.
-Please see each respective inputs file or `AMReX User Guide:Time Integration`_ for more details.
+Please see each respective inputs file or
+`AMReX User Guide:Time Integration`_ for more details.

 .. _`AMReX User Guide:Time Integration`: https://amrex-codes.github.io/amrex/docs_html/TimeIntegration_Chapter.html#